bosborne/BioPythonUtils/README.md

 #### "Remote BLAST"

 Sends the selected Fasta format or "plain" sequence(s) to the [BLAST server at NCBI](http://blast.ncbi.nlm.nih.gov/Blast.cgi) and retrieves the results.
 You can set the application, database, and result format using the Command Palette.
 You can also set some default values in your "Settings - User" file ("remote_blast_app", "remote_blast_format").
-Note that the available databases changes depending on the BLAST application.
+Note that the available databases change depending on the BLAST application.

 #### "Genbank To Fasta"